-Plans for monitoring of the situation and the safeguard activity implementation (Paragraph 3
+Plans for monitoring of the situation and the safeguard activity implementation (Paragraph 3 (c), Annex I)

 • The Project Steering Committee will report in its minutes the implementation of the Year 1 social survey on women and vulnerable households.

 • Indicators to monitor the participation of women and vulnerable households will be included in the 3-yearly socio-economic household survey.